sofia-gros/Nebulabun/README.md

 - [ ] Commit message guidelines

 ### 🤝 Contribution
-Contributions are welcome, especially from those familiar with WebView2 implementation, as the project is still in its very early stage.
+Contributions are welcome, especially from those familiar with zig-webui and WebView implementation, as the project is still in its very early stage.

 ---